joemelendrez/tax-return-tracker/README.md

 # Tax Return Status Tracker

-A web application that allows clients to check the status of their tax returns using Google Sheets as a data source.
+A React-based web application that allows clients to check the status of their tax returns using Google Sheets as a data source.
+Built with serverless functions for secure API key management.

 ![Tax Return Status Tracker Screenshot](https://placeholder.com/tax-tracker-screenshot.png)

 ## Overview

 This application provides a simple, user-friendly interface for clients to check the status of their tax returns.
-It uses Google Sheets as a database, with automatic position calculation and estimated completion dates.
+It uses Google Sheets as a database with Netlify Functions for secure data access, automatic position calculation, and estimated completion dates.

 ### Key Features

+- **Secure API Access**: API keys protected using Netlify Functions
 - **Status Tracking**: Real-time status updates from Google Sheets
 - **Automatic Position Calculation**: Determines queue position based on status priority
 - **Estimated Completion Dates**: Calculates expected completion dates based on position
 - **Mobile Responsive**: Works on all devices and screen sizes
 - **Fallback System**: Uses demo data if Google Sheets connection fails
+- **Search by Name or Email**: Supports both full name and email address lookup

+## Demo

+[Live Demo](https://your-demo-url.netlify.app) - Try searching with "John Smith" or "john@example.com"

 ## Setup Guide